Magic Empire Global Limited (MEGL) Reveals an Earnings Mystery

-Magic Empire Global Limited (NASDAQ:MEGL) went down by -24.59% from its latest closing price compared to the recent 1-year high of $249.94.
-The company’s stock price has collected -91.53% of loss in the last five trading sessions.
+Magic Empire Global Limited (NASDAQ:MEGL) went up by 6.73% from its latest closing price compared to the recent 1-year high of $249.94.
+The company’s stock price has collected 25.05% of gains in the last five trading sessions.

 Is It Worth Investing in Magic Empire Global Limited (NASDAQ :MEGL) Right Now?